JujuAdams/Bento/docs/0.1/BentoSpeak-Events.md

 	//Listen for the left mouse button
 	targetListen = "action"

-	//Define a event for clicking the button callbackClick = fn {
+	//Define an event for clicking the button callbackClick = fn {
 		//When clicked, show a message in the debug log DebugLog("Ping!")